COGS108/Projects/README.md

 - [ ] Make sure what you're measuring (variables) to answer question is clear

 **Background & Prior Work**:
+- [ ] Include general introduction to your topic
 - [ ] Include explanation of what work has been done previously
 - [ ] Include citations or links to previous work